 Evaluation of Effectiveness

-Office of Alcohol and Other Drug Abuse The program was carefully evaluated.
-The evaluation was led by one of its most enthusiastic supporters.
-That was Henry Wechsler of Harvard.
-Nevertheless, they found it to be completely ineffective.
+The OAD program was carefully evaluated.
+That was led by one of its very strongest supporters.
+He was Henry Wechsler of Harvard.
+But they found it to be completely ineffective.

-Other projects of the Office of Alcohol and Other Drugs focus on reducing alcoholic beverage advertising.
-On encouraging parents to prohibit alcohol consumption.
-And on to raising taxes on alcoholic beverages.
+Other projects of the OAD focused on reducing alcohol ads.
+On encouraging parents to prohibit drinking.
+And on to raising taxes on alcohol.

-Resources: Office of Alcohol and Other Drug Abuse
+Office of Alcohol and Other Drug Abuse

-- Weitzman, E., et al. Reducing drinking and related harms in college: Evaluation of the “A Matter of Degree” program.
-Am J Preven Med, 2004, 27(3), 187-196.
+- Weitzman, E., et al. Evaluation of the “A Matter of Degree” program.
+Am J Preven Med, 27(3), 187-196.

-- Wechsler, H., et al. Battle of the binge: evaluating the “A Matter of Degree” program to combat alcohol abuse on campus.
-Currents, 2005, 31(3), 9-10.
+- Wechsler, H., et al. Battle of the binge: evaluating the “A Matter of Degree” program.
+Currents, 31(3), 9-10.

 - Nelson, T., et al. Results from the “A Matter of Degree” program evaluation.
-Traff Inj Prev, 2005, 6(4), 223-330.
+Traff Inj Prev, 6(4), 223-330.